aceat64/website/content/guides/http-status-codes.md

 Yes, this is an [official status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418).
 It's got an [RFC](https://www.rfc-editor.org/rfc/rfc2324#section-2.3.2) and everything.

+### 422 - Unprocessable Content

+Originally used for WebDAV, this status code is now used fairly widely.
+This error code is used when the request syntax and content is correct, but can't be processed.
+Most commonly this means that you are missing a required field.

 ### 429 - Too Many Requests

 Slow down, you hit a rate limit.